reactjs/react.dev/src/content/reference/react/createContext.md

 ### `createContext(defaultValue)` {/*createcontext*/}

-Call `createContext` outside of any components to create a context.
+Call `createContext` outside of any components to create a Context.

 ```js
 import { createContext } from 'react';